xueyanmu-old/face-verification-app/README.md

 model, and instructions for how to deploy on heroku

-the heroku branch will help compose the heroku aspect of the project // the master branch is the part that contains the entire DS model dockerfile may require additional command "--fix-missing" in the installs
+the heroku branch will help compose the heroku aspect of the project // the master branch is the part that contains the entire DS model, as well as an android app
+    that i did not test (my android app is in a different project altogether) dockerfile may require additional command "--fix-missing" in the installs

 ## Medium